Law compels speedy estate settlement for card debt

 FOR CREDIT CARD DEBT

-The Credit CARD Act of 2009 includes language intended to relieve a burden on those administering the estate of someone who has passed away by requiring speedy settlement of credit card debt and limiting fees and penalties.
+The Credit CARD Act of 2009 includes language intended to relieve a burden on those administering the estate of someone who has passed away.
+It requires speedy settlement of credit card debt and limiting fees and penalties.

 The final rules implementing the law state: "(I)f the administrator pays the balance stated by the issuer in full within 30 days, the issuer must waive any additional interest charges ...
 (T)he final rule retains the proposed prohibition on the imposition of additional fees so that the account is not, for example, assessed late payment fees or annual fees while the administrator is settling the estate."